jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ***

 There is a famous bridge in Venice that used to be filled with butchers shops, but at some point a ruler of Venice mandated that only goldsmiths could work there.
-That tradition is continued today, with expensive luxury jewellry shops lining both sides of the bridge.
+That tradition is continued today, with expensive luxury jewelry shops lining both sides of the bridge.

 ***